datavillage-me/developer-documentation/docs/20-getting-started/02-how-it-works.md

 ## Sources for connecting data
 You can connect all types of data such as personal data, sensitive data or proprietary data with the guarantee that the data will never be decrypted except by the trusted algorithm associated with the collaboration space.

-### Connecting Big Data
+### Connecting Enterprise Data
-[<b>Big data connectors</b>](docs/page2.md/#heading2) are Datavillage's powerful way to connect large data sets from any data provider on any cloud provider without the need to copy and transfer all the data into the collaboration  space.
+[<b>Enterprise data connectors</b>](docs/page2.md/#heading2) are Datavillage's powerful way to connect large data sets from any data provider on any cloud provider without the need to copy and transfer all the data into the collaboration  space.
 Fresh data is directly accessible and used.
 With end-to-end encryption as well as "in-use" encryption, data is processed in encrypted memory ensuring privacy and control.
 ### Connecting Personal Data
 [<b>Personal data connectors</b>](docs/page2.md/#heading2) are the way Datavillage connects personal data while ensuring control and privacy for individuals.
 Personal data is accessible through a granular consent mechanism and are processed in encrypted memory.